deliveroo/deliveroo.engineering/_posts/2016-12-22-the-unbearable-rightness-of-being-wrong.md

 This simple reflection by the brilliant [Sandi Metz](https://www.sandimetz.com) really resonated with my own - not just surrounding code quality, but the journey of developing a wider architectural awareness as well as the communication skills & empathy needed to build good software efficiently.

-Not long after, I joined the Engineering lot here at Deliveroo and my growth rate skyrocketed (let's ignore the fact I'm 5'1 high in physical terms!), amplifying their meaning even more.
+Not long after, I joined the Engineering lot here at Deliveroo and my growth rate skyrocketed (let's ignore the fact I'm 5'1 high in physical terms!), amplifying its meaning even more.

 **Proof -** here's a serial Post-it that keeps making its way into our retrospectives: